technicallyerik/WIRK/README.md

 WIRK
 ====

-This application is created in Qt using C++.
+WIRK is an IRC client created in Qt using C++.
+It uses code from the [Communi IRC Framework](https://github.com/communi/communi) to manage the actual connections to IRC.

 Getting it to run: